Our prescription medicines and vaccines

 We also have an Established Products Portfolio (EPP) which includes mature medicines in the areas of anti-infectives, allergy, central nervous system, dermatology, respiratory and urology.
 These products are an important part of our Emerging Markets business where the GSK brand is an important differentiator.

 If we are to continue to discover new medicines and get them to the patients who need them as quickly as possible, we must invest in research.
-In 2015, 74% (£2.3 billion) of our total R&D spend (£3.1 billion) was invested into the search for new pharmaceutical medicines.
-Our strategy is to increase our productivity in R&D and improve our rate of innovation, while controlling our costs.
-Our estimated internal rate of return (IRR) in 2015 was 13%.
+In 2016, £2.6 billion was invested into the search for new pharmaceutical medicines.
+We expect important data on between 20-30 assets in areas including HIV, respiratory, Immuno-inflammation and oncology.

 The journey to discovering and developing new medicines is lengthy, expensive and subject to a high rate of failure.
 Learn more about how we discover new medicines in our global website.